Boris Christoff

 Boris Christoff (Борис Кирилов Христов, [boˈris ˈkiriɫof ˈxristof]; 18 May 1914 – 28 June 1993) was a Bulgarian opera singer, widely considered one of the greatest basses of the 20th century.

 Early life

 He was born in Plovdiv on 18 May 1914 to parents Kyryl Christov and Rayna Teodorova.
-Boris Christoff demonstrated early his singing talent and sang as a boy at the choir of the Alexander Nevsky Cathedral, Sofia.
-His father had been a very popular cantor at Resen, attracting the faithful to the Bulgarian Exarchist church where he was chanting.
+His grand-father Hristo Sovichanov had been a famous cantor at Bitola (then in the Ottoman Empire).
+Where he was singing in the Bulgarian Exarchist church, during the service many other believers (Turks, Jews) gathered in front of the church entrance to listen to him.
+Being also a Bulgarian revolutionary, as well as his son Kyryl, after the defeat of the Ilinden–Preobrazhenie Uprising, they moved to Bulgaria.
+All three of Hristo's children were good singers, Kyryl (Boris Christoff's father) was a tenor, sang at secular and church choirs, sang also for Radio Sofia and for the Institute of Music at the BAS.

-In the late 1930s he graduated in law and started a career as a magistrate.
-He continued singing in his spare time in the Gusla Chorus in Sofia, achieving an enormous success as the chorus soloist in 1940.
+Boris Christoff demonstrated early his singing talent and sang at the famous choir Gusla.
+In 1938 he graduated in law and started a career as a magistrate.
+He continued singing in his spare time in the Gusla Chorus in Sofia, achieving an enormous success as the chorus soloist in 1940; he was also singing at the choir of the St. Alexander Nevsky Cathedral, Sofia and the Academic Choir.
 Thanks to a government grant, Christoff left in May 1942 for Italy where he was tutored for two years in the core Italian bass repertoire by the great baritone of an earlier generation, Riccardo Stracciari.